Skip to main content

 General Collection Guidelines

-The Sociology Liaison at WVU Libraries selects materials to support the research needs of Undergraduate, MA, and PhD students as well as research and teaching faculty.
+The collections strategist at WVU Libraries selects materials to support the research needs of Undergraduate, MA, and PhD students as well as research and teaching faculty.

 Sociology research at WVU focuses on crime, social control and violence; community, health, environment and place; and culture, social psychology and media.